I Want to Talk to Someone

 Types of Support

 If you do choose to speak to a non-confidential source, what does that mean?
 Professors, academic advisors, resident advisors, coaches, supervisors, and all of the non-confidential sources listed below must report sexual misconduct to a Title IX Coordinator.
 A Title IX Coordinator will then contact you offering a discussion of your options and the availability of support services and accommodations.
 It is your choice whether to discuss the incident with the Title IX Coordinator.
+You can bring a support person with you to the meeting to serve as an advisor, including a trained confidential advisor.
 Whether or not you discuss the incident with the Title IX Coordinator, you still have the choice of whether or not to report to the police for criminal proceedings or to pursue student disciplinary actions with the Office of Student Conflict Resolution.
 (For more information on the reporting process, see I Want to Report an Incident.)

-For a list of confidential and non-confidential resources, visit Resources for Students.
+For a list of confidential and non-confidential resources, visit Resources for Students or Resources for Employees.
 For more specific steps, there are FAQs on reporting, University options, and police options.
 You may also discuss any questions about your reporting options with the confidential and non-confidential resources.

 - Confidential Resources